-Podcast episode with Cynthia Rudin, Professor of Computer Science and director of the Prediction Analysis Lab, whose main focus is in interpretable machine learning, at Duke University.
+Podcast episode with Cynthia Rudin, Professor of Computer Science and director of the Prediction Analysis Lab, Duke University.
+Produced for the series Data Skeptic.